 Collaboration tools are limited, so multiple estimators cannot easily work on the same project.

-Verdict: Clear Estimates works best for small builders or remodelers who want to produce clean, client-ready quotes without needing a full estimating or accounting system.
+Verdict: Clear Estimates works for small builders or remodelers who want to produce clean, client-ready quotes without needing a full estimating or accounting system.
 It is reliable for quick pricing but lacks the scalability needed by larger construction companies.

 Closing Summary